IISE Data analytics & information systems (dais) student Mobile/Web App Competition

 Societies and divisions must follow standard conflict of interest guidelines.
 Those guidelines include, but are not limited to:

+- Officers and Board members of the Division should be ineligible for awards during the period of their service, without approval by the Senior VP for Technical Operations (SVP).
 Exceptions may only be made by the SVP when awards are time sensitive, and the impacted board member(s) or officer(s) must recuse themselves from the award process.
 For awards that are not time-sensitive,

 the nominee should wait until their Officer or Board service is complete to be nominated.

+- The awards committee (or judging committee) should not include members who have either a personal or professional relationship with the nominees.
 For example, a faculty member should not be judging a paper competition where a participant from the same university is a nominee for best paper award.

 - The awards committee (or judging committee) should actively change its membership on a rotating basis from year to year to ensure fairness, equity, and diversity.
+That is, some members of the judging committee should roll off the committee and new members should roll on.

 2024 Winners